eshaw1/testrepo/README.md

 ###### Date created: May 23, 2016
 ###### This is a README file explaining a repo and providing my Data Science profile from Unit 1.

- A "repo" is a space on GitHub in which originally "socially coded" computer programs were stored to make it easy for a number of collaborators to work together to build these programs.
+ A "repo" represents a project's source code and is stored on GitHub's servers.
+Originally, "socially coded" computer programs were stored to make it easy for a number of collaborators to work together to build these programs.
 But the service has expanded beyond it's initial scope to provide a platform upon which a variety of researchers can store, access, collaborate with others and version control their files.
 It facilitates the process of making research more reproducible.